Shadows

 Common surface transitions

-- Building to ground: connect them — a floating shadow that doesn't touch the base looks wrong
+• Building to ground: connect them — a floating shadow that doesn't touch the base looks awkward

 Hard vs soft edges

 Hard edges on flat surfaces in direct sunlight; soft edges on rounded objects, moving foliage, or overcast days.
-Never all one or all the other.
+Balance your painting, so you have a good mix of edges.

 Snow shadows